 Online First allows final articles (completed and approved articles awaiting assignment to a future issue) to be published online prior to their inclusion in a journal issue, which significantly reduces the lead time between submission and publication.
 Visit the SAGE Journals help page for more details, including how to cite Online First articles.

 SAGE provides authors with online access to their final article.

 Publication is not the end of the process!
 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.
 In addition, SAGE is partnered with Kudos, a free service that allows authors to explain, enrich, share, and measure the impact of their article.
 Find out how to maximise your article’s impact with Kudos.

-Managing Editor: Deb Candy
+Consulting Editor: Deb Candy

 Alternative Law Journal, c/- Faculty of Law, Monash University, VICTORIA 3800, Australia

 Telephone: +61 3 9905 3362